 - 6.5 This list is not exhaustive.
-We will accept written information and evidence from other sources including the claimants' landlord and the Councils' Housing Options Service. - 6.6 We will treat each case individually and not make assumptions about peoples' situations.
-One of the aims of Welfare Reform is to encourage and assist claimants in managing their own rent payments.
+We will accept written information and evidence from other sources including the claimants' landlord and the Councils' Housing Options/ Housing Needs teams. - 6.6 We will treat each case individually and not make assumptions about peoples' situations.